docker/docs/desktop/hardened-desktop/admin-controls/index.md

 Administrators can configure several Docker Desktop settings using the `admin-settings.json` file.
 This file is located within the Docker Desktop host and can only be accessed by users with root or admin privileges.

-As the `admin-settings.json` overrides the `settings.json` file, which contains the settings configured by regular Docker Desktop users and is located in a directory users can write to, administrators can configure default values for several Docker Desktop settings and lock them in so regular users are prevented from modifying them.
+As the `admin-settings.json` overrides the `settings.json` file, which contains the settings configured by regular Docker Desktop users and is located in a directory users can write to, admins can configure default values for several Docker Desktop settings and lock them in so regular users are prevented from modifying them.

 ### What can be set?

-Using the `admin-settings.json` file, administrators can:
+Using the `admin-settings.json` file, admins can:

 - Enable [Enhanced Container Isolation](../enhanced-container-isolation/index.md)
 - Configure HTTP Proxies